 Minotaurs have always seemed an under-used asset in D&D. Unique, imposing creatures combining cunning with brute force, they are worthy foes in their own right.
 But combined with the challenge of a labyrinth and the suspense of being hunted by a relentless, monstrous pursuer, minotaurs would seem to offer an ideal experience for any party of adventurers.

-So, both in honor of these oft-neglected monsters and to mark his appearance in the 5th edition module Out of the Abyss (his first module appearance in over twenty years), it’s fitting to take a look at the ultimate minotaur – the demon prince Baphomet.
+So, both in honor of these oft-neglected monsters and to mark his appearance in the 5th edition module Out of the Abyss (his first module appearance in over twenty years), it’s fitting to take a look at the ultimate minotaur – the DnD demon prince himself, Baphomet.